This post may contain affiliate links. Please read our disclosure policy.

 How to Make Instant Pot Goulash

-Turn your Instant Pot to Sauté mode, and once it’s hot, add the ground beef, diced onion, and garlic.
-Season with salt and pepper, then cook until the meat is browned, breaking it up as it cooks.
+Set your 6-quart Instant Pot to Sauté mode.
+Once it’s hot, add the ground beef, diced onion, and minced garlic.
+Season with a little salt and pepper.
+Cook until the beef is browned, breaking it up as it cooks.

 Step 2.
 Add the Sauce & Pasta